Gloria7879/Aviation-Fleet-Sustainment-Dashboard/README.md

 ## 1.Initial Data Inspection & Preparation (Excel)
 - **Visual Audit:** Performed a scan in **Excel** to identify column relationships, data types and obvious data errors.
-- **Data Cleaning:** Checked for and removed any duplicates that existed.
+- **Data Cleaning:** Checked for null or blank valuses and removed any duplicates that existed.
 -
 ## 2. Advanced Feature Engineering
 - **Maintenance Thresholds:** Utilized **XLOOKUP** to assign service interval hours to assets based on Engine Type.
 Calculated Service Interval Remaining to predict downtime.